 {\authormark{1} Department of Electrical and Computer Engineering, University of Toronto, 10 King's College Rd, Toronto, Ontario, M5S 3G4, Canada\\ }

 {\authormark{*}zuyang.liu@utoronto.ca}

 \begin{abstract*}

-We benchmark Lumerical FDTD and Tidy3D for 3D simulations of passive silicon photonic components on the SOI platform.
-Five devices -- including an MMI, directional coupler, waveguide crossing, mode converter, and polarization splitter rotator -- are simulated under matched conditions using geometries from the generic PDK from GDSFactory.
-We compare simulation accuracy, runtime, and transmission spectra across varying resolutions and bandwidths.
-Results reinforce that both solver are reliable with minimal discrepancies.
-Overall, Tidy3D is well suited for rapid prototyping while Lumerical FDTD remains a robust option for complex simulations.
+We benchmark Lumerical FDTD and Tidy3D for 3D simulations of passive silicon photonic components on the silicon-on-insulator~(SOI) platform.
+Six devices -- including an MMI, directional coupler, waveguide crossing, mode converter, polarization splitter rotator, and ring resonator -- are simulated under matched conditions using geometries from the generic process design kit~(PDK) from GDSFactory.
+Our study emphasize on comparing simulation accuracy across both solvers, alongside an analysis of runtime and broadband behavior over varying resolutions and bandwidths.
+Results show that both solvers are reliable with minimal discrepancies.

 \end{abstract*}